-Most language learners want to be able to communicate in real life.
+Most language learners want to be able to communicate in a foreign language in real life.

 However, their study time is often skewed towards grammar and translation, with little or no speaking practice.
 Typically, speaking is the most overlooked skill in their study schedule, be it because of lack of time or money to take lessons or do language tandems, or because they fear that it’s “too early to speak with people before I study up to a certain level”.

-A common advice you hear from polyglots is that you should speak from day 1.
+A piece of common advice you hear from polyglots is that you should practice speaking from day 1.
 This is the one that separates successful from unsuccessful learners.
-You have to speak it from day One.
+You have to speak it from Day 1.
 You can’t wait until you’re ‘ready’ because that ready day will never come.

 Traditionally, we imagine learning a language for years and then finally being ‘ready’ after learning so many words and rules.
 That day will never come.
 On the contrary, it is by practicing speaking that you learn how to speak.
 And it also improves other important skills like listening, reading, and writing.